Excel Statistics

 - Select the values from B2 to B13.

-- The average value for sales is
+- The average value for sales is:

-- The average value for the profit is
+- The average value for the profit is:

-So, on an average per month, the sale value is USD 25,563, Cost Value is USD 24,550, and Profit Value is USD 1,013.
+So, on average, per month, the sale value is $25,563, the cost value is $24,550, and the profit value is $1,013.

 #2: Find Cumulative Total

-- Open SUM function in C2 cells.
+- Open the SUM function in the C2 cell.

 - Select the cell B2 cell and make the range reference.

-From the range of cells, make the first part of the cell reference B2 as an absolute reference by pressing the F4 key.
+From the range of cells, make the first part of the cell reference B2 an absolute reference by pressing the F4 key. - Close the bracket and press the "Enter" key.

 #3: Find Percentage Share